- Front facade Goudplevierweg

 - The inhabitants of the residential building will take part in yard life

-- The balconies and the galleries on the street side are supported by a construction of Azobé solid wood beams and joists.
+- The galleries and balconies are supported by a construction of Azobé solid wood beams and joists.

 - A very pronounced red corrugated sheet roof covers the entire gatehouse